mmgustafson/RowONE/Key_Resources.md

 * *Physical* - goods, stores, computer, server, network
 * *Intellectual* - customer database, logos, website, apps, partnership
 * *Human* - engineers/technical experts, business partners
-* *Financial* - cash, credit, stock
+* *Financial* - Business loan, Investments from investors, Cash, Credit, Stock

 #### *Assets*

+We own all of our eqiupment.
+Though we store it in warehouse in which we rent for the time being.
-Providing a cheaper and more accessible way to rent water equipment is a major part of our business, we will be working with many businesses directly to cut down the costs.
-Our business partners play a major role in our company by providing their products or delivering the products from our facilities to the consumer’s location.
-The products will be acquired through business deals, and we will be renting them to consumers.
-We will need people to operate and fix any technical difficulties with our app and website since we are mainly an online company.
-Although we are primarily online-based, we also have on-site locations in popular spots.
-This is to more easily maintain and and out equipment rather than delivering it.
+We will be working with many businesses directly to cut down the costs.
+Our business partners play a major role in our company by providing their products, and helping with advertisments, or recommendations to customers.

 #### *Technology*